 Adaption is a fantastic thing.
 Your body works quickly to help you survive longer.
 But this leads to stagnation in your exercise gains if your goal is more than just survival.

-The way to beat adaption is to keep confusing your brain and body.
-Confusion means that it does not know what it is trying to survive for - and it has to keep catching up with your new demands.
+The way to beat adaption is to keep applying healthy stress to your brain and body.
+This type of “confusion” means that our body does not know what it is trying to survive for - and it has to keep catching up with the new demands.

 When I started to exercise - after being diagnosed with Type 2 diabetes - - the improvements came relatively quickly.

 I lost about half a kilogram each month, the exercise became less tiring, and I could feel that I was regularly gaining a little extra strength.

 Back then, 20 years ago, I had no idea my body was working against me, to make me so efficient that my progress would plateau.

 It was only when I joined a Bodypump class, about 2 years after starting at the gym, that I noticed how quickly the effort levelled out.